Coloring d-Embeddable k-Uniform Hypergraphs: Embeddability

-where all \(X_i\), \(Y_S\), and \(Y_E\) are \emph{contiguous} sets, \(Y_S=\emptyset\) or \(w_1\in Y_S\), \(Y_E=\emptyset\) or \(w_m\in Y_E\), and at most \(d-k\) sets \(X_i\) have odd cardinality. \end{thm}
+where all $X_i$, $Y_S$, and $Y_E$ are \emph{contiguous} sets, $Y_S=\emptyset$ or $w_1\in Y_S$, $Y_E=\emptyset$ or $w_m\in Y_E$, and at most $d-k$ sets $X_i$ have odd cardinality. \end{thm}

 Shephard's Theorem thus says that the absolute position of points on the moment curve is irrelevant and only their relative order is important.
-Furthermore, note that all points in \(W\) are vertices of \(P\).
+Furthermore, note that all points in $W$ are vertices of $P$.
 The following corollary helps in proving that two given edges of a hypergraph intersect properly.

-\begin{cor} In the setting of Theorem~\ref{thm:shephard} assume that \(W=U_1\cup U_2\) where \(U_1\) and \(U_2\) are embedded edges of a \(k\)-uniform hypergraph.
-Then these edges do not intersect in a way forbidden by Definition~\ref{def:dembed}, if at least one of them is a face of \(P=\conv W\).
-It thus suffices to show that for one \(j\in\{1,2\}\) holds where at most \(d-k\) of the contiguous sets \(X_i\) have odd cardinality. \end{cor}
+\begin{cor} In the setting of Theorem~\ref{thm:shephard} assume that $W=U_1\cup U_2$ where $U_1$ and $U_2$ are embedded edges of a $k$-uniform hypergraph.
+Then these edges do not intersect in a way forbidden by Definition~\ref{def:dembed}, if there exists $j\in\{1,2\}$ such that